Latest update: Wednesday 7th April 2021

 Plastic screens at reception and at the desks of key support staff

-Floor markings to guide you around the academy whilst maintaining distance from other students and staff.
+Floor markings to guide you around the Academy in a priority system, whilst maintaining distance from other students and staff.

 Desks and chairs in classrooms have been spaced out for social distancing